Our team

 - Play and social development

-- All aspects of communication including looking, pointing, gestures as well as speech
+- All aspects of communication, including eye contact, pointing, gestures, and speech

-Speech and language therapy provide a service to pre-school children with speech, language, communication and/or swallowing difficulties.
+Speech and language therapy services are provided for pre-school children with speech, language, communication, and/or swallowing difficulties.

-If your child is school-aged please speak to the Special Educational Needs Coordinator (SENCO) at your child's school about supporting your child's language and communication skills.
+If your child is school-aged, please speak to the Special Educational Needs Coordinator (SENCO) at your child’s school about support for communication and language skills.

 T: 020 7266 8777

-The Psychology team at Cheyne are part of the multidisciplinary assessments and provide support and advice to children, young people and their families.
+The psychology team at Cheyne is part of the multidisciplinary assessment process and provides support and advice to children, young people, and their families.

 This may involve:

-- Discussion and advice regarding your child’s emotional, social and behavioural development
+- Advice about emotional, social, and behavioural development

-The team use a range of assessment methods such as play, conversation, structured assessments, observations (in clinic and at school) and questionnaires.
+The team uses a range of assessment methods, including play, conversation, structured assessments, clinic and school observations, and questionnaires.

-In terms of support following assessment, the Clinical Psychology team offers a range of groups for parents and consultation to staff working with children.
-We typically offer support in relation to understanding diagnosis, behaviour, emotional development, sleep and feeding.
-Most of these groups are also open to families of children/young people awaiting assessment within Cheyne.
+Following assessment, the clinical psychology team offers parent groups and consultation for staff working with children.
+Support commonly focuses on understanding diagnosis, behaviour, emotional development, sleep, and feeding.
+Many groups are also open to families who are waiting for assessment within Cheyne.

 T: 020 3315 3196

-Occupational therapists assess and treat children who have delay or difficulties that affect their ability to independently achieve everyday occupational activities.
-Occupational therapist have expertise in:
+Occupational therapists assess and support children who have delays or difficulties that affect their ability to take part independently in everyday activities.

 - Motor (movement) skills